techdivision/import-docs/pages/02.getting-started/03.configuration/default.38.md

 ##### Subject Level

 As subjects are responsible for importing **AND** exporting artefacts, events for both steps has been added.
 The listeners will only be executed before, after or on failure of the subject, for which the event has been configured for.
-Configuration will look like
+Configuration in an appropriate snippet, e. g. `<customer-installation-dir>/operations.json`, can look like

 ```json
 {